sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

-## Glossary of Unix Lore
+traceroute example
+add lsof to 'terminating processes' section

 _NOTE: this is not really a glossary anymore - as it is now split into topics_
 _TODO: As this file now contains a lot of info, it now needs an introductory discussion of/pointer to 'the essentials'_

+## Glossary of Unix Lore

-This is a quick primer of most of the things you need to know about unix terminal commands to get started with the Beaglebone Black.
+This is a primer covering most of the things you need to know about unix terminal commands to get started with the Beaglebone Black.

-_NOTE: for keyboard shortcuts, the modifier key differs depending on your system, for example on Mac systems it is CMD, whereas on Linux system it is CTRL.
-In this guide we refer to the Mac modifier as a convention (CMD)._
+_NOTE: In this guide when mentioning keyboard shortcuts we refer to the Mac modifier key (i.e. CMD).
+If using a Linux system please substitute this for CTRL.
+Please note that there may also be other conventions we use that are also Mac specific (without realising it) _

 Topic Index:
 [Basic Syntax](#basic-syntax)